amravyan/ethmon/README.md

   6. System was rebooted
   7. Pool is unreachable

-  If avg hashrate during 5 mins is less than a limit two times in a row, ethmon will send email and reboot the system.
+If average hashrate during 5 mins is less than a limit two times in a row, ethmon will send email and reboot the system.

 ## Dependencies:
 Python uptime package.
 Installation: